sinux-l5d/studentbox-doc/content/research/api/protobuf.md

 aliases: []
 ---

-[Protobuf](https://developers.google.com/protocol-buffers) is a serialisation format that needs type definition beforehand.
+[Protobuf or Protocol Buffers](https://developers.google.com/protocol-buffers) is a binary serialisation format that needs type definition beforehand.
 It's created by Google.
 This allow to omit structure from the data serialised, as client and server know what it is about.

 > [!quote]
 >
 > Protocol buffers are a language-neutral, platform-neutral extensible mechanism for serializing structured data.
-> <small>*Protocol Buffers. (n.d.).
+> <small>_Protocol buffers | google developers_ (no date) _Google_.
 Google.
-Retrieved January 5th, 2023, from https://developers.google.com/protocol-buffers*</small>
+Available at: https://developers.google.com/protocol-buffers (Accessed: January 13, 2023).</small>

-To demonstrate how it's working, I've recreated the same structure as in the [[research/api/json|Json]] page.
+To demonstrate how it's working, I've recreated the same structure as in the [[research/api/json|JSON]] page.

 A *type* in protobuf is called a `message`.
 Messages are defined in a `.proto` file.
-Let's create a list of people, and see how it's serialised compared to Json.
+Let's create a list of people, and see how it's serialised compared to JSON.

 ```protobuf
 syntax = "proto3";